nella17/NYCU-compiler-f23/docs/hw4.md

 Some semantic checks are related to type incompatibility.
 You need to design a mechanism to propagate the type information from a child node to its parent node.
 For example, you need to propagate the type of the result of an expression to a BinaryOperatorNode, so that it can check whether its operation is legal or not.

 You may reuse the class/struct used in hw3 for representing the type of P language and then store it in the AST nodes for propagating the type information.

+### Error Report

+As long as you report error messages to `stderr` and other messages to `stdout`, there's no need to store the error messages as a string and report them all at once.
+Our test script writes the messages to the file in the order of `stdout` before `stderr`, so it's fine to interleave them.

 ## What Should Your Parser Do?